Anatoly1010/Atomize/readme.md

 The general idea is close to [FSC2 software](http://users.physik.fu-berlin.de/~jtt/fsc2.phtml) developed by Jens Thomas Törring.<br/>
 Remote control of spectrometers is usually carried out using home-written programs, which are often restricted to doing a certain experiment with a specific set of devices.
 In contrast, the programs like [FSC2](http://users.physik.fu-berlin.de/~jtt/fsc2.phtml) and [Atomize](https://github.com/Anatoly1010/Atomize) are much more flexible, since they are based on a modular approach for communication with device and scripting language (EDL in FSC2; Python in Atomize) for data measuring.

 Atomize uses [liveplot library](https://github.com/PhilReinhold/liveplot) based on pyqtgraph as a main graphics library.
 [Liveplot](https://github.com/PhilReinhold/liveplot) was originally developed by Phil Reinhold.
-Since several minor improvements have been made to use it in Atomize, the latest version of liveplot is included to Atomize.
+Since several minor improvements have been made to use it in Atomize.

 [Python Programming Language](https://www.python.org/) is used inside experimental scripts, which opens up almost unlimited possibilities for raw experimental data treatment.
 In addition, with PyQt, one can create experimental scripts with a simple graphical interface, allowing users not familiar with Python to use it.
 Several examples of scripts (with dummy data) are provided in /atomize/tests/ directory, including a GUI script with extended comments inside.<br/>